braksator/JCrushSVG/README.md

 JCrush SVG
 ==========

-Deduplicates and compresses a SVG file using Javascript.
+Deduplicates and compresses an SVG file using Javascript.

 > It creates Javascript files that provide the SVG code.